seatable/seatable-admin-docs/docs/index.md

-# Introduction
+# Welcome to SeaTable

+## About SeaTable admin documentation

+This admin manual cover the typical topics, from installation to configuration, backup and maintenance of your **own SeaTable Server**.

+- For information about how to use SeaTable, please refer to the [user documentation](https://seatable.io/docs/?lang=auto).
+- For developer-focus documentation, such as using SeaTable's API, scripting, ... refer either to the [API reference](https://api.setable.io) or have a look at the [developer manual](developers.seatable.io).
+- There are additional ressources.
+Check out our YouTube channel to get a better understanding of how to use SeaTable or to raise questions at the [community forum](https://forum.seatable.io).

+## What is SeaTable?

-SeaTable is an online lightweight database with a spreadsheet interface.
-It helps you to easily record and manage all kinds of scattered information.
+SeaTable is a no-code database and app-building platform.
+At the first glimpse it looks like an online spreadsheet selection like google sheets, but under the hood it offers so much more.
+SeaTable helps you to record and manage all kinds of scattered information.
+Use Filters, Sortings or Group to work corabolative with friends and collegues.
+Visualize any data with various plugins like Kanban, Gallery or Calendar.

 With APIs and SDKs, you can quickly scale to your needs, automate data processing and automate business processes.

 Main features includes: